jack-indaboks/PILT/00_CORE_{PILname}.md

 ## Persona Summary

 ### Primary Role
-[Primary function of the personal identity]
+[Primary function of this personal agent identity]

 ### Expertise and Focus
 [Domains where the identity provides reliable guidance]